 Your ‘intuition’ about someone, comes from whether your values are being met or not, resulting in a desire to ‘move towards’ and interact more or ‘away’ and avoid.

 You see, having worked with thousands of individuals over the last twenty+ years in personal conflict resolution and organisational behaviour based workshops for companies like Virgin Blue, Sarina Russo, Shell, Motorola, BHP, BP, IBM even The US Air Force – and countless couples and individuals in one-on-one coaching and through The Happy Test (link) there’s one common thread I’ve seen time and time again…

 No matter what your age, religion, background or occupation, if your personal values are not being fulfilled in a partner or relationship, you will be unhappy.

 This article serves to explain why personal values are the guiding force behind all of our relationships, and how you can uncover your values and start living your happiest life.

 I’m going to start by asking you a question:

-If you’re trying to answer this question and coming up trumps, it’s alright – you’re not alone.
+If you’re trying to answer this question and finding it difficult, it’s alright – you’re not alone.
 Unsurprisingly, a lot of us aren’t sure what makes us happy because we’ve never taken the time to really think about and ask ourselves the right value-based questions.
 Life has so many different aspects to it, so which one are we talking about?

 The trouble we run into this… If you’re unclear or unsure as to what makes you happy – how can you ever achieve it?